 We call that process gathering civic intelligence.

 Civic intelligence refers to actionable insights about the way local politics is shaping the business environment.

 What does civic intelligence software do?

 Local governments function best when stakeholders are actively engaged in the legislative process.
 But keeping track of every proposed ordinance is hard enough to do when you only operate in one locality.
-As soon as your business grows large enough to operate in multiple municipalities, the burden of manually keeping up with local council and committee agendas can become overwhelming.
+As soon as your business grows large enough to operate in multiple municipalities, the burden of manually keeping up with city council agendas and committee meeting minutes can become overwhelming.

-Even with a full-time government affairs person, it’s almost impossible to keep up with the rapidly changing local policy environment without the help of special civic intelligence tools and software.
+Even if your team has a full-time government affairs person, it’s almost impossible to keep up with the rapidly changing local policy environment without the help of special civic intelligence tools and software.

 Curate is the leading provider of civic intelligence software.

 Curate uses machine learning to monitor and analyze local government agendas and minutes to give customers an edge with clear, simple, and actionable civic intelligence.
 Curate empowers businesses to understand and engage with local politics at scale.